About the Greater Greenville Master Gardeners Association (GGMGA)

 The Greater Greenville Master Gardener Association (GGMGA) is an educational, non-profit service organization consisting of certified Clemson Extension Master Gardeners.
 GGMGA works in partnership with the Clemson University Extension Office as a service arm of Extension Horticulture providing non-biased, research-based horticultural information to diverse groups of people within the Greenville County area.
 What really sets Master Gardeners apart from other home gardeners is their special training in horticulture and their volunteer work in the community.

 Our members are volunteer educators who work through the local Clemson Extension Office as well as through our own organization to fulfill our mission of education and service.
 Typical volunteer activities include: answering plant and gardening questions at Ask a Master Gardener locations around the county; conducting education events at several local garden sites which we maintain; training Jr. Master Gardeners; staffing Speakers Bureau requests for educational presentations; working with school gardens and community garden projects and many other activities.
 We also host a popular annual gardening symposium for the public, which brings attendees from around our state.
 Our Spring Plant Sale is one of our most successful endeavors.

-Once you complete the 40 hours and become a Certified Master Gardener, you will always be a Clemson Certified Master Gardener.
-The GGMGA is your professional organization to keep up-to-date with the latest horticulture news and with volunteer opportunities, if you want to volunteer.
+Once you complete the 40 hours and become a Certified Master Gardener, you will always be a Clemson Master Gardener.
+The GGMGA is your professional organization to keep you up-to-date with the latest horticulture news and with volunteer opportunities, if you want to volunteer.
 Volunteer hours are logged in at the Clemson site.

 Here is the membership information from the GGMGA By-Laws: